bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### STAT
-1. Incorporate alpine 3.10 (using PHP 7.3); and ensure php7-sodium and php7-calendar is installed in alpine 3.9/3.10 and other dockers (including the ubuntu package).
-DONE except just need to ensure the ubuntu package has calendar and sodium php extensions by default (it likely does).
+1. Now that using alpine 3.10, check the nodejs/npm versions used and ensure same on ubuntu builds
 1. Ensure samesite Strict (occasionally is is not set; need to debug/fix this) is working well and consider changing this in the docker php.ini scripts for php 7.3+
 1. Update the acknowledgments page with new organization and landing web page (when ready)
 1. Prep for 5.0.2 release (next up is the branch)